sabiransari1/assorted-bulb-9592/README.md

 # SAFAR

 ## Description
-Welcome to my project!
+Welcome to our project!
 This is an e-commerce hotal booking platform.
 Where you can have hotels all over the world.
 It allows users to quickly and easily book hotel.
 With this App, users can effortlessly manage holidays & events, helping them be enthusiastic & feel realx.
 I hope you enjoy and i look forward to your contributions!

 ## In this project Tech stack used are
 1. HTML